-Ten years ago, I was a young artist living next to the largest and oldest working landfill in California.
+Ten years ago, I was a young artist living next to the Chiquita Canyon Landfill in Los Angeles County.
 I tried to fathom the landfill’s depths.
 I went inside it whenever I could.
-I learned of a strange symbiosis between the landfill and my community: it took in 12,000 tons of waste daily and gave out improvements to my small town in the likes of pony rides and vinyl fencing.
+I learned of a strange symbiosis between the landfill and my community: it took in 6,000 tons of waste daily and supplied community improvements to my town like yoga classes and vinyl fencing.

 Chiquita Canyon is located at the northern fringe of Los Angeles County.
 Before the landfill was incorporated as a private operation in 1972, the canyon was used as an ungoverned dumping ground.
 Waste Connections, Inc. purchased the industrial site and it has since become one of the largest and oldest operational landfills in California.

 Key Observation Point takes its name from the landfill’s 2017 Environmental Impact Report.
 One chapter in the report assesses the location's scenic beauty using a metric named the ‘Landscape Scenic Quality Scale.’

 Developed by a cohort of landscape architects and foresters during the late 20th century, the scale measures the beauty of an area’s natural and built features as an attempt at environmental protection.
 The scale breaks down physical space into the European pictorial language of foreground, middle-ground, and background, and qualities of 'vividness', 'intactness' and 'unity.'

 Throughout my research I returned to my questions: What are the prevailing cultural attitudes towards scenic beauty which assign value to locations and landscapes?
 How are Eurocentric relationships with land institutionalized, and used as a conduit for social and environmental injustice?
 How do people find meaning in their relationships to space and land?
 In a time of environmental crisis and uncertainty, these attitudes matter.